Topics in higher ramification theory I: ramification ideals: Preliminaries

 \pars In this paper we are particularly interested in the case where $\cE=(L|K,v)$ is a purely wild Galois extension of prime degree $p$.
 Then by Lemma~\ref{ris}, $\cE$ has the unique ramification ideal $I_G\,$, and we denote it by $I_\cE\,$.
 Hence $\Sigma_\cE:=\Sigma_{I_\cE}$ is the unique ramification jump of $\cE$.
 As we will show in the next section, ramification jump and ramification ideal carry important information about the extension $(L|K,v)$.

-\begin{remark} \rm In \cite{KuRz} we also included empty final segments in the definitions of the function (\ref{vIS}).
+\begin{remark} \rm In \cite[Section 2.1]{KuRz} we also included zero ideals and empty segments in the definitions of the functions (\ref{vIS}) and (\ref{vSI}).
 However, classically ramification jumps have always been defined as integers in the case of discrete valuations, and as real numbers in the case of valuations of rank one, and the intended meaning of ``jump'' does not fit well with the value $v0=\infty$. \end{remark}